aylinavch/KCdetector-S2NREM/README.md

 # KCdetector-S2NREM
 KC detector algorithm to detect this event in stage II of NREM sleep.
-Includes an specific filter for EEG and a MNE-based Interface to label events.
+Includes an specific filter for EEG and a MNE-based Interface in order to label events.